johndryan/thesis/Thesis Paper - Part III - Strategies.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-## A critique of User-Centred Design
+## A Critique of User-Centred Design

 The individuals of the web, no matter what the context, are predominantly referred to as *'users'*: implying they are putting the web to use.
 In these social networks, the term *users* persists, pointing towards this expectation for the functional and productive. *Users* are present to produce and consume.
 The further, and more fundamental, reason behind the use of the term *user*, and not *audience* as in old media, is the strategic dominance of individualism.